-If any individual becomes concerned that someone might be missing, notice of same should immediately be given to the Department of Campus Safety and Security.
-Upon receipt of same, the Department of Campus Safety and Security will collaborate with the West Palm Beach Police Department to conduct a missing person investigation.
+If any individual becomes concerned that someone might be missing, they should contact the Department of Campus Safety and Security immediately.
+The Department of Campus Safety and Security will collaborate with the West Palm Beach Police Department to conduct a missing person investigation.

 There is a misconception that friends, loved ones, and colleagues cannot be reported missing until they have been missing for at least twenty-four hours.
 This is not true.
 A report of a missing person can be made at any time a person is believed to be missing.
-Anyone can file a missing person's report (friend, relative, coworker, etc.) If a person has not returned home, failed to appear for work, class, or for an appointment as anticipated, or fi there is belief that something suspicious has occurred, or if there is concern regarding possible foul play regarding the subject person's absence, the situation should immediately be reported to the Department of

-Campus Safety and Security.
+Anyone can file a missing person's report (friend, relative, coworker, etc.) If a person has not returned home, failed to appear for work, class, or for an appointment as anticipated, or if there is belief that something suspicious has occurred, or if there is concern regarding possible foul play regarding the subject person's absence, the situation should immediately be reported to the Department of Campus Safety and Security.